-This activity incorporates practicing beginning sounds.
-Kids use the phonics picture codes to work out the initial letters then see the ‘secret word’.
+This activity incorporates practising beginning sounds.
+With these sight word printable activities, kids use the phonics picture codes to work out the initial letters then see the ‘secret word’.
 You can use simple dough or play dough to make up an ‘island’ so the kids look for the sight words and stick them into the dough.
 This is hands on, pirate learning fun for all!

-- laminator (I have a basic one from Officeworks, here’s a basic one from Amazon Scotch Thermal Laminator
+- Laminator (I have a basic one from Officeworks, here’s a basic one from Amazon Scotch Thermal Laminator

 This is the guide in case the kids find it difficult to read the pictures.
 These are the letters along with one picture corresponding to the beginning sound.
 Once they get the hang of it, they’ll be able to do the rest without looking at the guide!

 The mat above shows one of the treasure maps included in the Sight Word Activity Beginning Sounds pack.
 There are four for the first set of Dolch Pre-primer sight words.

 Once you’ve cut up the sight word cards, you could possibly lay them out beside the ‘island’ dough, so the kids can see and find them clearly.

 The kids then begin by writing the letters underneath each beginning sound picture code.
 They make out the word and find it in the cards.
 They then place it into their ‘islands’.
 I used this as a fund racing activity, the group that has the most amount of sight words on their island wins.

 The sight word beginning sounds mats can also be used in different ways (see below).

 To further practice phonics skills, get the students finding the letters (I used scrabble letters here but you could use any that you have on hand) and placing them onto the mats.